Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Self-Dual Quantum Tanner Color Code on Symmetric 2D Expander

 If there is a (unique) fixed point $q \in \text{supp}(c)$ then the $X$ operator on that qubit is acted on by $Z$ such that $X_q \to -X_q$.
 Meanwhile, there are an odd number of pairs $X_{q_1} X_{q_2}$ with $q_1,q_2 \in \text{supp}(c) \cap Q$ for some orbit $Q$ that are transformed by the three $\text{CZ}$ gates that act on these qubits as

 which is consistent with the claimed action; the overall phase from the odd number of these pairs cancels the phase from the fixed qubit.
-The remaining qubits in $\text{supp}(c)$ are the unique element $q_1$ in their orbit $q_1 \in Q$ and transform as $X_{q_1} \to X_{q_1}Z_{q_2}Z_{q_3}$.
-Finally, if there is no fixed point $q \in \text{supp}(c)$ then there are an even number of two-qubit pairs, so the phase is again trivial and otherwise the action on the remaining qubits is the same as the previous case.
+The remaining qubits $q_1 \in \text{supp}(c)$ are each the unique element of their orbit $Q = \{q_1, q_2, q_3\}$ in the support $Q \cap \text{supp}(c) = \{q_1\}$ and transform as $X_{q_1} \to X_{q_1}Z_{q_2}Z_{q_3}$.
+Finally, if there is no fixed point $q \in \text{supp}(c)$ then there are an even number of two-qubit pairs, so the phase is again trivial, and otherwise the action on the remaining qubits is the same as the previous case.
 We conclude that this gate preserves the stabilizer group, and its logical action is

 which unlike the previous $g$-orbit gates involves some of the blue $Z$ operators.

 Finally, to define the second gate $U_{T^+}$, first define the single-qubit gate $\Gamma:=H S X$ with the following action on the Paulis